RicheyLand/Checkers/README.md

 # Checkers
 Cross-platform checkers game.<br />
-Application has been written in Qt Framework using C++ language.<br />
+Application has been written in gtkmm library using C++ language.<br />
-Content of project has been designed for Qt 5.
+The repository also includes a Qt 5 version.

 ![Screenshot](docs/images/screenshot.png)

 ## Build instructions

 * Clone the Checkers game repository.
-* Move into the `src` directory and run `qmake` utility to generate Makefile.
+* Move into the `src` directory.
 * Build the executable using `make` automation tool.
 * Run Checkers.